-Italy is incredible year round, but since it is an internationally iconic place to visit, expect crowds at the premier tourist destinations in the summer and during holidays when people are more likely to travel.
+Italy is incredible year round, but since it is an internationally iconic place to visit, expect crowds at the premier tourist destinations from spring through fall, and during holidays when people are more likely to travel.
 If you have the flexibility, try and visit during the less crowded winter and early shoulder seasons.
 Learn more

-Rome, Florence, Venice, belong on every traveler’s bucket list.
-Visitors with a little more time should also see Pompeii, Naples, Milan, the Cinque Terre National Park, Sicily… the list of places to visit in Italy has no end.
+Rome, Florence, and Venice belong on every traveler’s bucket list.
+Visitors with a little more time should also see Pompei, Naples, Milan, the Cinque Terre, Sicily—the list of places to visit in Italy has no end.
+Learn more

 How many days do I need?

 A week is barely enough to hit the main attractions in Italy, but it is doable.
 Stay for up to a month or more to truly savor the whole experience as well as the food and wine.
 And no matter how long you stay, you'll surely want to return for your next visit.
 Learn more

 An island as beautiful and historically rich as Sicily deserves to be experienced at a leisurely pace.
 This 15-day itinerary features beaches and cathedrals, fishing villages and urban markets, a volcano and ancient archeological sites.
 Take your time as you circumnavigate this stunning region of Italy.